 When I moved to Jamaica, the world of colonialism and imperialism really woke me up.
-As a newly independent nation, Jamaica was asking all the fundamental questions about social and economic development and social justice.
-There I found a new trajectory, a pathway which took me on a writing journey, mostly technical and occasionally journalistic.
-This eventually led to doctoral studies and a dissertation at Stanford University.
+As a newly independent nation, Jamaica was asking all the fundamental questions about social and economic development.
+Bob Marley was singing, loud and clear about social justice as the backdrop to those times.
+In Jamaica I found a new trajectory: a pathway which took me on a writing journey, mostly technical and occasionally journalistic eventually leading to doctoral studies on International Development Education at Stanford University.

 Working from the mid-1970s in academia and the world of international development policy where writing was fundamental to exposing, explaining and proposing solutions to pressing problems kept me at the typewriter and then the computer for decades.
 Since retiring from San Francisco State University where I was professor of social science and history, I have had the luxury of time to write about what I find most memorable and important .
 So far these recollections have been encapsulated in two memoirs and a novel.
 And there is more to come; stayed tune.